 As the Jackpot and Dinomorphix versions show, this puzzle is actually based on tetrahedral symmetry.
 This is why, even if the puzzle has a cube shape, the edges cannot be flipped.
 On a Jackpot or Dinomorphix a piece flip would change the shape of the puzzle, and none of the moves change the shape.
 If the puzzle has no centres, or the centres are all the same, then the core of the puzzle can be in any of the 12 orientations that a tetrahedron has.
-However, one a cube shaped puzzle in which the edges do not have a visible orientation, then it is not possible to see if all edges are flipped, and then the core can be in any of 24 orientations.
+However, on a cube-shaped puzzle in which the edges do not have a visible orientation, it is not possible to see if all edges are flipped, so the core can be in any of 24 orientations.

 The numbers in the table marked with an asterisk * had to be calculated using Burnside's Lemma.
 Some of the positions have symmetry, and so do not give 12 (or 24) different patterns in the 12 (or 24) different puzzle orientations, but fewer.
 Simply dividing all permutations by the puzzle orientations ignores that fact, and so will give an underestimate of the actual number of distinct positions.